Tuesday, June 16, 2026

 Critical Mass is a science term dealing with the minimum amount of radioactive material required to sustain a nuclear chain reaction.
 In the social context it refers to the point when a process or idea gains enough momentum to become self-sustaining; it does not require a majority.
 I don’t think the current social thrust represents a majority of Americans but the ‘Right’ certainly does have critical mass.
 That would account for authoritarian undermining the rule of law, of weaponizing the Justice System, attacking independent media, the militarization of law enforcement and scapegoating marginalized groups.
 That’s how authoritarian regimes consolidate power.
 I find it difficult taking comfort in that paradigm.
 So when I work at internalizing ideas and issues for my own benefit there is no benefit.

 Crap!
 I did it anyway; opened the can of worms.
 Thus far into 2026 I have posted five times and the year will soon me half past.
-I keep listening to a 20 year-old song by John Mayer; it goes;
+I keep listening to a 20 year-old song by John Mayer, it goes:

 Me and all my friends, We’re all misunderstood